When to Repair Your Air Conditioner

 Share on Google+

-One of the most important home installations for many people is the air conditioning.
+The air conditioning is one of the most important home installations for many people.
 Designed to keep us cool in the searing summer heat., air conditioning works hard and constantly.
 A relatively simple concept, it nevertheless requires maintenance at set intervals and is not a DIY prospect if you want it to remain operating efficiently for its lifetime.

-In the article that follows we look at problems that can be associated with air conditioning units, how long you should expect one to last, and how to tell if there is something wrong.
-We’ll begin with a look at some common faults.
+In the article that follows, we will examine problems associated with air conditioning units, how long one should expect to last, and how to tell if something is wrong.
+We’ll begin by examining some common faults.

 What Causes Problems with Air Conditioners?

-There are several faults that usually result in poor performance in air conditioning units.
+Several faults usually result in poor performance in air conditioning units.
 You will need a specialist in air conditioners and air conditioning repair to advise whether you need a replacement, or the problem can be repaired.
 Here are the most commonly reported faults:

-• Low refrigerant occurs when the refrigerant – the gas inside the system – drops below a certain level.
+• Low refrigerant occurs when the refrigerant—the gas inside the system—drops below a certain level.
 This can occur naturally or may be due to a leak.
-This will result in the device working harder to achieve a level of cooling that cannot be reached and can damage the system.
+Low refrigerant will cause the device to work harder to achieve a level of cooling that cannot be reached and can damage the system.
 The refrigerant can be refilled by an expert but should not be attempted as a DIY job.

-• Fan failure is a common problem as the fan that drives the cool air does not have an infinite life.
-Eventually, the bearings will wear, or a fragile over-used part may break, and the fan will stop working.
-This can usually be replaced by a professional and should not be too expensive.
+• Fan failure is a common problem, as the fan that drives the cool air does not have an infinite life.
+Eventually, the bearings will wear, or a fragile, overused part may break, and the fan will stop working.
+A professional usually replaces this, and it should not be too expensive.

-• Dirty air filters will slow down the flow of air through the system and cause the unit to overwork.
-The filters become dirty from the particles in the air that passes through them and settle and can be replaced easily by an engineer.
+• Dirty air filters slow down the flow of air through the system and cause the unit to overwork.
+The filters become dirty from the particles in the air that pass through them and settle.
+An engineer can easily replace them.

-• Leaking air ducts cause the air to leak out from the system which then needs to be replaced and makes the unit work too hard.
-It will eventually break down through being asked to do too much.
+• Leaking air ducts cause air to leak out from the system, which then needs to be replaced.
+This makes the unit work too hard and eventually breaks down when it is asked to do too much.

 The above are the most common but not the sole problems associated with air conditioning.
 The electric board controlling the machine can fail, leaks in the water system cause problems, and any one of the moving parts within the air conditioning unit will eventually reach the end of its lifetime.
 What can be done to prevent the above?